>

 $ stringtie --merge -G annotation.gtf -o merged.gtf sample1.gtf sample2.gtf sample3.gtf sample4.gtf

-This produces a merged annotation file named merged.gtf.
+This produces a unified annotation file called merged.gtf.

 Estimating Isoform-Level Expression

-Finally, estimate isoform-level expression based on the merged annotation file:
+Finally, re-estimate isoform-level expression using the merged annotation file:

 $ stringtie sample1.bam -G merged.gtf -o result/sample1/sample1.gtf -e -B $ stringtie sample2.bam -G merged.gtf -o result/sample2/sample2.gtf -e -B $ stringtie sample3.bam -G merged.gtf -o result/sample3/sample3.gtf -e -B $ stringtie sample4.bam -G merged.gtf -o result/sample4/sample4.gtf -e -B

-The -e option disables novel isoform assembly and quantifies only the isoforms present in merged.gtf.
-The -B option outputs files (*.ctab) for Ballgown.
+The -e option skips novel isoform discovery and restricts the analysis to only the isoforms listed in merged.gtf.
+The -B option outputs Ballgown-compatible files (*.ctab).

 Preparing Files for DESeq2 / edgeR

-Although Ballgown-compatible files are generated by the steps above, those files cannot be directly used for differential expression tools such as DESeq2 or edgeR.
+The steps above produce Ballgown-compatible files, but these cannot be used directly with differential expression tools such as DESeq2 or edgeR.

 In this example, the read length is 150 bp, so we specify -l 150: